robertklep/node-mbox/README.md

 *  `encoding` : output encoding (default: `undefined`, meaning message data is passed as `Buffer`)
 *  `strict` : enable strict mode (emits an error when input doesn't look like valid mbox data)
-*  `streaming`: instead of collecting and emitting entire messages, emit a stream.
+*  `stream`: instead of collecting and emitting entire messages, emit a stream.
 This is useful if you want to process mailboxes that contain large messages (the aforementioned `mailparser` accepts message streams directly)

 ### Usage